DataDog/datadog-agent/docs/public/components/fx.md

 # Overview of Fx

-The Agent uses [Fx](https://uber-go.github.io/fx) as its application framework.
+The Agent uses [Fx](https://uber-go.github.io/fx) as its dependency injection framework.
 While the linked Fx documentation is thorough, it can be a bit difficult to get started with.
 This document describes how Fx is used within the Agent in a more approachable style.

 ## What Is It?